FFede0/RL4CC/README.md

 The `/action` endpoint allows to ask the agent(s) the next action to take, given the current observation.

 It expects a body including an `observation` dictionary with the current observation the agent(s) should consider, and an `agent_parameters` including additional configuration information.
-The currently available configuration parameter is `explore`, to be set to `True` if the agent(s) is free to select a random action (with some probability that depends on the loaded algorithm), `False` if the agent(s) should fully exploit the loaded policy.
+The currently available configuration parameter is `explore` (default to `False`), to be set to `True` if the agent(s) is free to select a random action (with some probability that depends on the loaded algorithm), `False` if the agent(s) should fully exploit the loaded policy.

 The `observation` format must match the observation space used during training.
 It supports both single and multi-agent setups (examples are